tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 Note that the equivalent of OCSP "stapling" involves using a passport topology where the Verifier's involvement is unrelated to the TLS session.

+Due to the inherent asymmetry of the TLS protocol, if the Attester acts as the TLS server, a malicious TLS client could potentially retrieve sensitive information from attestation evidence and then terminate the connection before disclosing any information to the peer.

 # IANA Considerations

 ## TLS Extensions